 where $\psi_d(p)$ and $J_{d;\mu}$ are the wave function and effective long-range vector vertex of the diquark, respectively.
 The vertex of the diquark-gluon interaction $\langle d(P)|J_{\mu}|d(Q)\rangle$ accounts for the internal structure of the diquark and leads to emergence of the form factor $F(r)$ smearing the one-gluon exchange potential.

 All parameters of the model were fixed previously \cite{egf,efgm,qqregge,barregge} from the consideration of meson and baryon properties.
-They are the following.
-The constituent heavy quark masses: $m_b=4.88$ GeV, $m_c=1.55$ GeV.
-The parameters of the quasipotential: $A=0.18$ GeV$^2$, $B=-0.3$~GeV, $\Lambda=413$~MeV; the mixing coefficient of vector and scalar confining potentials $\varepsilon=-1$; the universal Pauli interaction constant $\kappa=-1$.
+They are as follows: The constituent heavy quark masses are $m_b=4.88$ GeV, $m_c=1.55$ GeV.
+The parameters of the quasipotential are $A=0.18$ GeV$^2$, $B=-0.3$~GeV, $\Lambda=413$~MeV.
+The mixing coefficient of vector and scalar confining potentials $\varepsilon=-1$ and the universal Pauli interaction constant $\kappa=-1$.

-The resulting diquark-antidiquark potential for the tetraquark ground states (the orbital momentum $L=0$), where quark energies $\epsilon_{1,2}(p)$ were replaced by the on-shell energies $E_{1,2}$ (\ref{ee}) to remove the non-locality, is given by \cite{efgl}
+The resulting diquark-antidiquark potential for the tetraquark ground states (the orbital momentum $L=0$), where quark energies $\epsilon_{1,2}(p)$ were replaced by the on-shell energies $E_{1,2}$ (\ref{ee}) to remove the non-locality, is given by \cite{efgl}:

 Here is the Coulomb-like one-gluon exchange potential which takes into account the finite sizes of the diquark and antidiquark through corresponding form factors $F_{1,2}(r)$. ${\bf S}_{1,2}$ are the diquark and antidiquark spins.
 The numerical analysis shows that this form factor can be approximated with high accuracy by the expression